gbif/hp-legume/working-groups/traits.md

 Coordinators: [Renske Onstein](mailto:onsteinre@gmail.com) (German Centre for Integrative Biodiversity Research ([iDiv](https://www.idiv.de/en/index.html)), Germany) & [Leonardo Borges](mailto:aquitemcaqui@gmail.com) (Universidade Federal de São Carlos, Brazil)

 ## Introduction
 Even after generations of work by an army of legume workers, the myriad and beauty of legume morphology, structure and function are still a mystery.
 How and when did all those traits evolve?
 What factors are behind their evolution?
 How do they dictate and influence how legumes interact with the world?

-Driven by such questions, the legume functional trait working group was founded.
+Driven by such questions, the legume trait working group was founded.
 The working group aims to increase communication between researchers studying legume traits to facilitate collaboration and avoid redundant data collection efforts.
 We also want to promote sharing and integration of data and collection protocols.

 ## Strategy & Future plans